Egypt Fast Facts

 July 8-10,2012 - President Morsy and the Higher Constitutional Court go back and forth over the invalidation of parliament.
 In the end, the current parliament remains invalid.

-November 22, 2012 - President Morsy issues an order preventing any court from overturning his decisions.
-He also orders retrials and re-investigations in the deaths of protesters during the 2011 uprising against former President Mubarak.
+November 22, 2012 - Morsy issues an order preventing any court from overturning his decisions.
+He also orders retrials and re-investigations in the deaths of protesters during the 2011 uprising against Mubarak.

 November 29, 2012 - Egypt's constituent assembly passes all 234 articles of the new draft constitution.